Euphredes/Euphredes/README.txt

 nor Religion seriously enough.
 They no longer take the best stories of all time seriously enough.
 The storytellers step aside.
-The linguists take center stage.
+The translators take center stage.

            Tears